 Alongside examining your use of certain types of punctuation, the Punctuation results lists are a good way to pick up on actual problems with your document: a mixture of curly and straight quotes, possible misuse of hyphens in place of EN or EM dashes, multiple periods used where you should be using an ellipsis, inconsistent spacing before and after hyphens and other punctuation, etc.

 The lists work in the same way as other SmartEdit lists.
-You select the results to examine, eyeball the sentences to identify any errors, then jump into your Word document by double clicking to fix the problem.
+You select the results to examine, eyeball the sentences to identify any errors, then jump into the scene by double clicking to fix the problem.